-{unl} aoj(hear(icl>perceive(agt>thing,obj>thing)).@entry.@ability, l) obj(hear(icl>perceive(agt>thing,obj>thing)).@entry.@ability, :01) agt:01(bark(agt>dog).@entry, dog(icl>mammal)) plc:01(bark(agt>dog).@entry, outside(icl>place)) {/unl}

-"aoj", the UNL expressions, "agt" "obj" relation labels.
-In above and are the "hear(icl>perceive(agt>thing.obj>thing))", "I". "dog(icl>mammal)" "bark(agt>dog)", and "outside(icl>place)" are the UWs, and ":01", which appears three times in the example, shows the Compound UW-ID.
+{unl} aoj(hear(icl>perceive(agt>thing,obj>thing)).@entry.@ability, I) obj(hear(icl>perceive(agt>thing,obj>thing)).@entry.@ability, :01) agt:01(bark(agt>dog).@entry, dog(icl>mammal)) plc:01(bark(agt>dog).@entry, outside(icl>place)) {/unl} the above UNL expressions, "aoj", "agt" "obj" relation In and are the labels, "hear(icl>perceive(agt>thing,obj>thing))", "I", "dog(icl>mammal)" "bark(agt>dog)", and "outside(icl>place)" are the UWs, and ":01", which appears three times in the example, shows the Compound UW-ID.
 The Compound UW-ID appears in the position of a UW, the so-called "scope-node", and is used to cite or refer to a Compound UW previously defined.
 Binary relations indicated by the Compound UW-ID define the contents of the scope.
 A scope-node always begin with ":" followed by the two digits of a Compound UW-ID.